 I recently came across a story I find intriguing.
 We picked up a book called Ivan, The Remarkable True Story of the Shopping Mall Gorilla.
-I was shocked that I’d never learned or heard about Ivan.
+I was shocked that I’d never learned or heard about Ivan before.

 As I did more research, I was shocked at Ivan’s living space.
 It was basically a concrete enclosure which was about 40ft x 40ft.
-It’s no wonder animal rights groups arrived and relocated him.
+It’s easy to see why animal rights groups arrived to relocate him.

 After he was transferred, life wasn’t easy for him.
 He struggled with the new living space and was hesitant with the other gorillas.
 Eventually he became comfortable with the other gorillas, becoming the silver back of the group, but he never had any offspring.